Qihoo 360: History

 In the summer of 2012, Qihoo 360 entered the smartphone market by launching the Battleship phone together with the large Chinese electronics company Haier.
 Qihoo 360 stated that Haier will provide the hardware while Qihoo 360 will focus on customising the software, albeit the main operating system will be Android.
 Qihoo 360 received over 220,000 pre-orders for the phone the first day.

 Later in 2012, Qihoo 360 launched the search engine so.com, thereby directly competing with Baidu, the most prominent search engine in China.
 Qihoo's share of unique visitors grew to 10.52% of the total search engine market in China.
-"Sōu" (搜) in Chinese means "search".
-On July 18, 2013, Qihoo launched its second search engine, leidian.com, which aimed at increasing its presence in the mobile market.
 At the end of July 2013, Qihoo was in early talks to acquire Sohu.com’s Sogou.com search engine for around $1.4 billion.
 In early 2015, Qihoo rebranded its so.com search engine as haosou.com.
 "Hao" in Chinese means good; Haosou directly translated to English means "good search engine".

 In December 2013, the company increased its stake in the Brazilian tech company PSafe.

 On July 11, 2014, the company set up a venture capital fund in Silicon Valley.

 On December 18, 2015, Qihoo 360 agreed to be acquired by a group of investors in a deal valued at about $9.3 billion.
-On July 15, 2016, Qihoo 360 announced the finalization of its take-private transaction.

 On July 18, 2016, Qihoo 360 bought most of Opera Software for US$600 million.
-On 4 November 2016 Golden Brick Capital (Qihoo included) completed the acquisition.
+In 2018, Qihoo 360 invested in Shanghai-based i-Soon.